 - Usually 1.5 times regular pay rate – Government agencies can award compensatory time.

 Upcoming Changes – Final Rule for Overtime

-On May 18, 2016, President Obama and Secretary Perez released the US Department of Labor’s final rule on overtime.
-The final rule focuses primarily on updating the salary and compensation levels needed for executive, administrative and professional workers to be exempt.
-See the Department of Labor video below for a summary of the rule.
+On September 24, 2019, the US Department of Labor released their final rule on overtime.
+The final rule focuses primarily on updating the salary and compensation levels needed for executive, administrative, and professional workers to be exempt.
+See the Department of Labor Resources link below for a summary of the rule.

 - Raised minimum salary required for employee to be classified as exempt from overtime.